NoraCodes/AVR-MOS/README.md

 ###Debug Mode
 KF_ALL_DEBUG sets debugging.
 Can be 0 (default), meaning no debug information; 1, meaning projected RAM usage and other performances characteristics are output (most useful for general users); 2, meaning only critical information is output; 3, meaning the majority of information is output; or 4, meaning all information is output.
 Note that this generally slows and bloats the binary rather a lot, since modules (should) respect this too!

+##File Structure
++ / contains kernel.c as well as kernel-level documentation.
++ /bootloaders contains bootloader modules.
++ /modules contains a subdirectory for each module, which contains all files for that module.
++ /headers contain kconfig.h (the kernel flags header) and modules.h (the module selection header).

 ##Standard Return Codes
  Init and loop functions use the same return codes.
 One `char` long.